 - Overall quality image

 - Audit results

 This may suggest the Indian bioprocessing community recognizes the critical nature of addressing its key quality factors, and the problem is not simply image-related.

-Part 2 of this article will look China’s and India’s objectives and successes toward becoming competitive in a GMP environment.
+Part 2 of this article looks at China’s and India’s objectives and successes toward becoming competitive in a GMP environment.

 About The Authors:

 A project director at BioPlan Associates, a biotechnology and life sciences marketing research and publishing firm in Rockville, MD, Vicky Qing XIA has her M.S. in biology from University of Texas-Houston and MBA from University of Pittsburgh.
 She has experience in consulting, business development, and alliance management in China’s biopharmaceutical industry.
 Her expertise includes research and analysis on multiple global market segments, and she has managed a team of industry experts and projects.